eftekhar-hossain/Bengali-Hateful-Memes/Align-Before-Attend@EACL/README.md

 ```

 ### Make Pickle files
-You can create the pickle files for all the splits by running the following scripts.
-All the pickle files will be saved into `./Datasets/` folder with appropriate names.
+Run the following scripts to create the pickle files for all the splits.
+The pickle files will be saved in the `./Datasets/` folder with appropriate names.

 1. Generate Pickle files for train, validation, and test set images